praneeth622/weather-app/README.md

-# Weather App
+# Weather App Extention

-This is a simple weather application that provides current weather information based on the user's input city.
+This is a simple weather application extention that provides current weather information based on the user's input city.

 ## Features

 - Retrieve current weather information for a specific city.
+- Easy to Access.
+- Can access in Browser.
 - Display temperature in both Celsius and Fahrenheit.
 - Show weather condition (e.g., sunny, cloudy, rainy, etc.).
 - Error handling for incorrect city names.